25prabhu10/notes/docs/Android/Uninstall Android Apps.md

     <img src="./package-list.png" alt="package list" style="zoom:80%;" />

-14. ALTERNATIVELY:
+14. Alternative way:

-    You can also easily find the package name of an installed system application by installing the **App Inspector** app on your phone.
-I prefer doing it this way so you know exactly what the app name is of the application that you are about to uninstall.
+    You can find the package name of an installed system application by installing the **App Inspector** app on your phone.
+I prefer doing it this way so you know what the app name is of the application that you are about to uninstall.

     - Step 1: Tap on _"App List"_

       [<img src="./app-inspector-1.png" alt="No image, kindly refer the TEXT" style="zoom:50%;" />](https://www.xda-developers.com/files/2017/07/AppInspector1.png)

-    - Step 2: Find the app you want gone. (eg. _"Compass"_)
+    - Step 2: Find the app you want gone. (for example: _"Compass"_)

       [<img src="./app-inspector-2.png" alt="No image, kindly refer the TEXT" style="zoom:50%;" />](https://www.xda-developers.com/files/2017/07/AppInspector2.png)

-    - Step 3: Find the package name under the App Name (eg. _"com.huawei.compass"_)
+    - Step 3: Find the package name under the App Name (for example: _"com.huawei.compass"_)

       [<img src="./app-inspector-3.png" alt="No image, kindly refer the TEXT" style="zoom:50%;" />](https://www.xda-developers.com/files/2017/07/AppInspector3.png)